 How to Close a Cover Letter

 After you write an effective cover letter extolling the reasons you’re a match for the job you’re chasing, maintain momentum with a cover letter close that brings you nearer to your goal: an interview.
-You have three basic choices: an action close, an action close plus, and a no-action close.
+You have three basic choices on how to end a cover letter: an action close, an action close plus, and a no-action close.

 The purpose of your cover letter is to sell an employer on reading your resume and being motivated to take your call for an interview or to contact you for an interview.
 Without an interview, you’re unlikely to be offered employment.

 Close your letter by telling the reader when you will call for an interview.
 By setting the agenda, you assure your reader that you will follow up with an action step that brings together a competent candidate with a lucky employer.
+Perfecting your method on how to close a cover letter takes practices but the same basic characteristic should be applied: summarize your excitement for the potential position, include a clear & actionable next step, and of course, follow through!
 Here’s an action close says that you’re on the scene to help and will contact the employer at a specified time:

 I’m ready to make money for you and look forward to speaking with you personally.
 I‘ll call you early next week.

-Pump up an action close with a suggestion for action sooner rather than later — “I’ll call you, but if you’re ready to roll, you can call me right away.”
+Take your action item to the next step in your cover letter ending by suggesting for action sooner rather than later — “I’ll call you, but if you’re ready to roll, you can call me right away.”

 Turning an action close into an action close plus is simple, requiring merely one line at the end of the close.
 The line is “If you would like to meet with me sooner, you can reach me at (phone number).”
 Here’s an example: